wohaco/despace/zond_1.md

 <p style="page-break-after:always"> </p>

 ## Science goals & payload
-Zond 1 carried a 90 cm spherical landing capsule, containing experiments for chemical analysis of the atmosphere, gamma‑ray measurements of surface rocks, a photometer, temperature and pressure gauges, and a motion/rocking sensor in case it landed in water.
+Zond 1 carried a 90 ㎝ spherical landing capsule, containing experiments for chemical analysis of the atmosphere, gamma‑ray measurements of surface rocks, a photometer, temperature and pressure gauges, and a motion/rocking sensor in case it landed in water.

 The payload of the space station for the test flight to Venus was similar to that used for the test flight to [Mars](mars.md).

-Scientific instruments for measuring atmospheric parameters consisted of two platinum wire thermistors, worked in bands −60 ‑ +460 ℃ and 0 ‑ +330 ℃, the aneroid barometer, designed for a pressure 0.13 ‑ 6.9 bar, and densitometer‑based ionization chambers, using beta‑radiation.
-The densitometer was integrated with a thermometer and worked in the range 0.0005 ‑ 0.015 g/cm³ with a 5 % margin of error.
+Scientific instruments for measuring atmospheric parameters consisted of two platinum wire thermistors, worked in bands −60 ‑ +460 ℃ and 0 ‑ +330 ℃, the aneroid barometer, designed for a pressure 0.13 ‑ 6.9 ㍴, and densitometer‑based ionization chambers, using beta‑radiation.
+The densitometer was integrated with a thermometer and worked in the range 0.0005 ‑ 0.015 g/㎝³ with a 5 % margin of error.
 Devices to determine the atmospheric composition, pH, and conductivity consisted of a set of cartridges‑gas analyzer with chemical reagents and sensors to conduct the electrical tests for various gases, including carbon dioxide, nitrogen, oxygen, and water vapor.
 The photometer was sensitive in the range of 0.001 ‑ 10 000 Lux and was intended for measurement of a luminescence of atmosphere during a night descent.
 A device for determining the tilt level measurement of mercury intended for measuring wave motion in your ocean.
 Gas discharge detector based on the schema of antisubmarine, scintillation detector of cosmic rays and the gamma‑ray detector intended primarily for the detection of gamma radiation the surface of the radioactive elements the composition of the soil, including uranium, thorium and potassium.
 They were also used during the interplanetary flight to measure the intensity of cosmic rays.
 At landers stations 3MV “Venus” and “Mars” was planned to install the detector microorganisms, but they never included in the list of scientific instruments.

    - **Orbiter:**